 - Do not apply anything to the burn, including ointment, cream, oil, butter, spray or any other household remedy.
 There is no evidence of any cream or tablet significantly helping to reduce the severity of sunburn, or increase the rate of recovery from sunburn.

-Drink plenty of water to replenish your fluid levels, and as soon as it becomes comfortable to do so, apply a moisturising cream to the burnt area to keep it moist and supple.
+As soon as it becomes comfortable to do so, apply a moisturising cream to the burnt area to keep it moist and supple.
 Even though it will not prevent peeling, moisturising will help prevent the new skin below from drying out.

 You should see your doctor immediately for severe sunburn, or if you are experiencing blistering, headaches, nausea, vomiting, dizziness or severe pain.